redniche/twitch-auto-point-betting/README.md

 ### Betting Manager

-Managing twitch channel points betting
+Manage twitch channel points betting

 #### How to build